 Although an associate's degree program in biology won't offer courses in law enforcement, it will provide graduates with fieldwork and a strong foundation in the sciences.
 Most programs allow credits to be transferred to a 4-year college or university if you decide to continue your studies.

 Associate's Degree in Conservation Law

 Many 2-year programs focus on both natural resource conservation and criminal justice.
 Students generally take courses the first year, with fieldwork and internships completed during the second year.
-A program in conservation law includes the study of:

 Bachelor's Degree in Biology, Ecology or Natural Resource Conservation